- Purpose and Applicability

 - Diminished or Fluctuating Consent Capacity and Use of a Legally Authorized Representative (LAR)

-- Subjects with Limited English Proficiency or Who Are Illiterate, Visually Impaired, or Cannot Write or Speak
+- Subjects with Comprehension Barriers (e.g., language, literacy, visual impairment) or Who Cannot Write or Speak

 - Anticipated involvement of subjects with limited English proficiency

-- Unexpected involvement of individuals with limited English proficiency
+- Unexpected involvement of subjects with limited English proficiency

-- Individuals who cannot write a signature on a consent form
+- Subjects who cannot write a signature on a consent form

 - Electronic Consent